The perfect Dungeness Crab Cake recipe is not much more than a big pile of crab and a few cracker crumbs, with a kicky little sauce on the side.

 This post may contain affiliate links, but don’t worry – they won’t bite.

-Found all along the West Coast from Alaska to California, Dungeness is known in scientific circles as Metacarcinus magister, or the “master crab,” and it is a title well-earned.
-(Culinary nobility agree: Dungeness crab was the favorite of both Julia Child and James Beard.)
+Dungeness crab are found found all along the West Coast from Alaska to California, Dungeness is known in scientific circles as Metacarcinus magister, or the “master crab,” and it is a title well-earned.
+(Dungeness crab was the favorite of both Julia Child and James Beard.)

-One of the best meals you will ever experience consists simply of a fresh Dungeness crab, a container of fresh cocktail sauce, and a box of Ritz crackers – preferably eaten while sitting on the sand watching the Pacific tide roll in and out.
+One of the best meals you will ever experience consists simply of a freshly cooked Dungeness crab, a container of equally fresh cocktail sauce, and a box of Ritz crackers – preferably eaten with someone special, while sitting on the sand watching the Pacific tide roll in and out.

-Ironically, my crab cake recipe (as well as the accompanying Roasted Red Pepper Sauce) goes back to a time when I visited Maryland many years ago.
-Up until then, I’d only eaten “West Coast” crab cakes, which at the time were more cake than crab, so heavy with fillers that the flavor of the crab was nearly lost.
+Ironically, this crab cake recipe (as well as the accompanying Roasted Red Pepper Sauce) was inspired many years ago by a crab cake dinner in Maryland.
+Up until then, I’d only eaten “West Coast” crab cakes – which at the time were more cake than crab; so heavy with fillers that the flavor of the crab was nearly lost.
 (A lot has changed in the Left Coast food scene since the 80’s, thankfully.)

 - 2 tablespoons mayonnaise